 Decline bench barbell press

-This exercise is for the developing the lower pecs.
+This exercise is for developing the lower pecs.
 Lie down on the decline bench and grab the barbell at shoulder width.
 Bring the bar slowly to your chest and lift it upwards, slightly towards the abdomen.
 Keep your palms facing your legs.

 Lie down on the bench and grip a dumbbell in each hand.
 Your arms should be slightly bent at the elbows and extended in an upward direction.
 Now lower the dumbbells by widening your arms.
 The entire arms should move in one swinging motion, without any flexing of the elbows.
 The dumbbell flies are an important exercise for the chest area and can be done on a flat bench, incline bench or decline bench.
 They have a similar effect to a barbell press.